DIY Chaise Lounge Pallet Swing for $150

 Figure out the correct angle from the top cross piece to the side braced on the left and right A Frame.
 Pre drill holes into the angle braces glue and screw the pieces in place.
 The A frame is complete and sturdy.

 Attaching the Chaise Lounge

-To attach the Chaise Lounge to the A frame you will need approximately 9 feet of chain for each side along with 6 clevises and 4 anchor rings.
+To attach the Chaise Lounge to the A frame, you will need approximately nine feet of chain for each side along with six clevises and four anchor rings.
 Attach the chains to the ring bolts on the cross piece with the two clevises.
 Then attach the chains to the chaise lounge with the other 4 clevises.
-At this point you will need to adjust the height of the swing and the angle of the seat portion of the chaise lounge. ( up or down) .
-For comfort two cushions 25 ½” x 44 ½ inch are fit onto the chaise lounge.
+At this point you will need to adjust the height of the swing and the angle of the seat portion of the chaise lounge (up or down).
+For comfort, two cushions that are 25 ½” x 44 ½ inches should be fit onto the chaise lounge.

 The cost of this project was approximately S100.
 The lumber cost $50 and the hardware cost $50 dollars.
 The cushion will cost anywhere from 40 dollars upward to $90 dollars depending on where they are purchased.
 The cushions have not been figured into the cost of building the pallet swing chaise lounge.